imapsync/imapsync/README.md

      reg means regular expression
      cmd means command

      --dry               : Makes imapsync doing nothing for real, just print what would be done without --dry.

   OPTIONS/credentials

      --host1        str  : Source or "from" imap server.
-Mandatory.
      --port1        int  : Port to connect on host1.
+                           Optional since default ports are the
+                           well known ports 143 or 993.
-                           Optional since default port is 143 or 993 if --ssl1 --user1        str  : User to login on host1.
-Mandatory.
+     --user1        str  : User to login on host1.
      --password1    str  : Password for the user1.

      --host2        str  : "destination" imap server.
-Mandatory.
      --port2        int  : Port to connect on host2.
+Optional
-                           Optional since default port is 143 or 993 if --ssl2 --user2        str  : User to login on host2.
-Mandatory.
+     --user2        str  : User to login on host2.
      --password2    str  : Password for the user2.

      --showpasswords     : Shows passwords on output instead of "MASKED".
-                           Useful to restart a complete run by just reading the log, or to debug passwords.
+                           Useful to restart a complete run by just reading the command line used in the log, or to debug passwords.
                            It's not a secure practice.

      --passfile1    str  : Password file for the user1.
 It must contain the password on the first line.
-This option avoids to show the password on the command line like --password1 does.
+This option avoids showing the password on the command line like --password1 does.
      --passfile2    str  : Password file for the user2.

-Contains the password.
+    You can also pass the passwords in the environment variables IMAPSYNC_PASSWORD1 and IMAPSYNC_PASSWORD2

   OPTIONS/encryption